 - How I saved $172.41 a month on my electric bill

-Don’t get me wrong people want to help the environment and go green, they're not going to probably convert unless they know they're saving actual money every month.
+Don’t get me wrong; people want to help the environment and go green.
+Most likely, they are not going to convert unless they know they're saving actual money each month.

 Saving money on their electric bill is appealing and benefits.

 Which paragraph you think will perform better: